Databricks Phone Screen Interview: What It Tests and How to Pass

 Before anyone asks you to traverse a graph, you'll have a 30-minute call with a recruiter.
 Most candidates treat this as dead air between calendar events.
 That is a mistake with real consequences.

 The recruiter screen is a real filter.
-Databricks recruiters check three things: does your background fit the role level, do you understand what Databricks actually builds, and can you say something about why you're interested that wouldn't apply equally to every other company in your inbox.
-Walk in with clear answers to all three.
+The official Databricks interview prep page describes a seven-stage process where every candidate is evaluated against "consistent core competencies."
+Recruiters use this call to check three things: does your background fit the role level, do you understand what Databricks builds, and is your "why" specific enough that it wouldn't apply to every other company in your inbox.
 Candidates who can't explain what the Lakehouse Platform does, or who give "great company, love the culture" answers, get screened here.

-Don't volunteer your current salary and don't say where you stand in other processes.
+Don't volunteer your current salary, and don't say where you stand in other processes.
 The recruiter may ask both.
 Deflect politely.
-This is a skill worth practicing.

 The technical phone screen is scheduled separately, after the recruiter screen clears.
-It's the round most candidates mean when they say "Databricks phone screen," and it's where this guide spends the rest of its time.
+It's the round most candidates mean by "Databricks phone screen," and it's where the rest of this guide lives.

 One Engineer, Sixty Minutes